Introducing PACT-DS: A Study to Adapt and Evaluate a Parent-Delivered Early Language Intervention for Children with Down Syndrome

 - Parents and Children Together (PACT) is an early language intervention designed to be delivered by parents to their child at home.
 Evidence suggests that typically developing pre-school children who receive the program in the year before they start school, make significant gains in early language and literacy skills (Burgoyne et al., 2018).

 - PACT uses many strategies that support learning in children with Down syndrome.
 Informal feedback from specialist practitioners and parents suggests that the program has potential to improve language outcomes for this group of children.

 - This project will adapt and evaluate PACT as a language learning tool for young children with Down syndrome.
 There are 2 stages involved:

-- Stage 1) A pilot study with parents and 3-6-year-old children with Down syndrome will identify and evaluate adaptations to the programme
+- Stage 1) A pilot study with parents and 3-6-year-old children with Down syndrome will identify and evaluate adaptations to the program

-- Stage 2) A feasibility randomised controlled trial (RCT) will explore initial evidence of the programme’s potential to support children’s language and literacy development.
+- Stage 2) A feasibility randomized controlled trial (RCT) will explore initial evidence of the program’s potential to support children’s language and literacy development.

 - Stage 1 of the project is due to start in August 2022.
 We are looking forward to getting started!
 Please keep an eye on the project website for further updates about the project (see the link below).
 Information about how to get involved in PACT-DS can also be found below.

 Key Information and Resources: